Reflective practice: Johns 1995

 Professor of nursing Christopher Johns designed a structured mode of reflection that provides a practitioner with a guide to gain greater understanding of his or her practice.
 It is designed to be carried out through the act of sharing with a colleague or mentor, which enables the experience to become learnt knowledge at a faster rate than reflection alone.

 Johns highlights the importance of experienced knowledge and the ability of a practitioner to access, understand and put into practice information that has been acquired through empirical means.
-Reflection occurs though "looking in" on one's thoughts and emotions and "looking out" at the situation experienced.
+Reflection occurs through "looking in" on one's thoughts and emotions and "looking out" at the situation experienced.
 Johns draws on the work of Barbara Carper to expand on the notion of "looking out" at a situation.
 Five patterns of knowing are incorporated into the guided reflection: the aesthetic, personal, ethical, empirical and reflexive aspects of the situation.
 Johns' model is comprehensive and allows for reflection that touches on many important elements.